 A Council member of the Burchfield-Penney Art Center in Buffalo, NY and past president of the Buffalo Society of Artists, she is listed in "Who's Who in American Art" and "Who's Who in America".

-For the recent "Herd About Buffalo" public art project, Rita painted two buffaloes which helped raise $1.3 million dollars for Roswell Park Cancer Institute and the Burchfield-Penney Art Center.
+For the "Herd About Buffalo" public art project that began in 2000, Rita painted two buffaloes which helped raise $1.3 million dollars for Roswell Park Cancer Institute and the Burchfield-Penney Art Center.

 Rita won the "Unsung Hero" Award from the Arts Services Initiative of Western New York (ASI) 4th Annual “Spark” Cultural Awards for 2016-17.
 The awards party, “Celebrating Those Who Ignite Arts & Culture”, took place Wednesday May 10, 2017 at Hotel Henry with WKBW’s Mike Randall serving as MC for the evening.